jamesmcewan/mcwn/content/_index.md

 # Hi Folks!

-For a over a decade I’ve worked as a Web Developer on an array of cool projects for some amazing clients.
-I love working with JavaScript and crafting great and accessible web apps.
+I'm James, a web developer based in Edinburgh, Scotland.
+I've been building things for the web since around 1999, I love working with JavaScript and crafting great and accessible web apps.

-Among my favourite things in this world, are coffee, drawing, comic books, cartoons from the 80s and a damn good burrito.

-If you’ve got a project you’d like me to take a look at, or just want to discuss code, comics or movie monsters then Get in touch!